LynnColeArt/LoveCraftPlanning/vision/first-principles.md

 - Anonymization of all potentially identifiable information
 - No third-party data sharing
 - Robust encryption of any stored user data
-- Clear, comprehensible privacy policies written in plain language

 ## Technological Development Philosophy

 Our approach recognizes that AI is not a replacement for human creativity, but a collaborative tool.
 We aim to build systems that:
 - Amplify artistic potential
-- Provide new creative pathways
+- Provide new creative gateways, and hopefully opportunities for artists
 - Respect individual and collective creative agency
 - Maintain the fundamental humanity of the creative process